sylumer/automators/Technology/Symbolic Link.md

 # Overview

 A symbolic link, also known as a symlink, is a special type of file that acts as a reference to another file or directory in the file system.
 Unlike a hard link, which points directly to the *inode* of the target file or directory, a symbolic link contains the path to the target file or directory.
-This allows for increased flexibility and convenience when managing files and directories in a Unix-like operating system.
+This allows for increased flexibility and convenience when managing files and directories in a [[Unix]]-like operating system.

 # Usage
 Symbolic links are commonly used in various scenarios, such as: